FAQ

 Q: Could we hold our wedding at your church?
 Could your priest marry us?

 A: We ask that for the wedding to take place in Holy Family, at least one party is a Baptized Christian and that the wedding is a Christian ceremony.
 If the priest is to officiate, they must consult with the priest and arrange some form of pre-marital counseling.
-Our priest will also ask the couple to chose a form of blessing from the Book of Common Prayer.
+Our priest will also ask the couple to choose a form of blessing from the Book of Common Prayer.

 Q: Could your priest officiate a funeral for non-parishioners?